 |FuelGood (ICE) session||An approved FuelGood trainer meets the trainees at the appointed location.
 For organisations the training will usually be held in the workplace area.
 Each trainee is collected and returned to the premises after a 50-minute training session.||£25.00

 rate for public sector organisations and community groups

 |FuelGood (EV) session||Training is delivered in 2-hour, one-to-one driving sessions.
-Results show that drivers trained achieve up to 20 per cent increase in range during the training.
+Usually the training is held in the trainees' own electric vehicle.
+Results show that drivers trained achieve an increase in range of up to 20% during this training.||£50.00|

 Over 350 organisations have participated in the Energy Saving Trust's driver training programme including FTSE 100 companies Carillion and Mitie, as well as 28 Scottish Local Authorities, eight NHS Trusts and 16 universities and colleges.
 Below is just some of the positive feedback that FuelGood training has received:

 “I normally fill up the petrol tank on my 1.4 Estate to the brim and take mileometer reading from trip to give an indication of mileage.
 Typically I was getting about 10 miles per litre, i.e. about 45 mpg.
 I filled up yesterday - for a start I got a lot more miles out of one tankful than normal.
 This equates to over 50mpg, and is the best I have ever seen on this car.
 If I can continue to get this mpg then we are talking a 10 per cent real life improvement.”
 Nigel Holmes CEO, Scottish Hydrogen and Fuel Cell Association

 "If you do just one thing to reduce your fleet fuel costs, book your drivers onto FuelGood driver training."
 William Fairhurst Director, Edinburgh Computer Services